 Damp and mould complaints from tenants used to be a routine maintenance ticket.
-In 2026 they are a legal pressure point: a mishandled mould complaint can become an HHSRS Category 1 hazard, an Awaab’s Law breach (currently statutory for social landlords and being extended to the PRS under regulations made under the Renters’ Rights Act 2025), a Decent Homes Standard failure, a Section 11 disrepair claim, a rent reduction at the First-tier Tribunal, and the basis for a Rent Repayment Order.
+In 2026 they are a legal pressure point: a mishandled mould complaint can become an HHSRS Category 1 hazard, an Awaab’s Law breach (currently statutory for social landlords and not yet extended to the PRS — a power to do so exists under the Renters’ Rights Act 2025), a Decent Homes Standard failure, a Section 11 disrepair claim, a rent reduction at the First-tier Tribunal, and the basis for a Rent Repayment Order.

 This guide is the operational landlord response — what to do in the first 24 hours, the first 7 days, the first 14 days.
 It is not a guide to the Awaab’s Law statutory regime itself; for that, see Awaab’s Law for landlords 2026.